Skip to content

 Spring cleaning is a lot like deep cleaning, but it’s often seen as a one-off seasonal service that takes place when the weather starts to warm up.

-In addition to the usual detailed cleaning, you and your team of residential cleaners can help clients air out their homes and clean out any junk that might be sitting around.
+In addition to the usual detailed cleaning, you and your team of residential cleaners can help clients air out their homes and remove any junk that may be sitting around.

 Spring cleaning is priced similarly to deep cleaning.
-If you charge $300 per visit and do five visits every week.
-Even if you only offer spring cleaning for three months of the year, that’s still $18,000.
+Say you charge $50/hour and clean for six hours a day, five days a week.
+Even if you only offer spring cleaning for 12 weeks of the year, that’s still $18,000.

 4. Laundry services